RecordEvolution/DeviceManagementAgent/README.md

 ### Build (with Docker)

-It is recommended to build the agent within Docker, to do so you can run the `make build-all-docker` in the root of this project.
+It is recommended to build the agent within Docker, to do so you can run `make build-all-docker` in the root of this project.

 While **not recommended** users can also build the Reagent on the host machine using the `make build-all` command.